Top 38 Nuclear Energy startups

 Country: USA | Funding: $425M

 Blue Energy builds nuclear power plants in shipyards because these facilities allow for the processing of large volumes of steel and the easy delivery of it to the construction site after completion.
 Unlike many nuclear energy startups, Blue Energy isn't developing a new reactor, but rather reimagining the nuclear plant construction process.
+It partners with the world’s most trusted reactor vendors like GE Vernova for reactor production.
 By shifting the bulk of specialized construction work to the shipyard, Blue Energy significantly reduces project costs.
 The reactor itself is built in a factory and delivered to the shipyard by barge.
 While this limits the total number of sites Blue Energy can develop, it can still use rivers to expand into the US, Europe, Africa, and Asia.

 Standard Nuclear